badmotorfinger/git-psradar/README.md

 [git-radar](https://github.com/michaeldfallen/git-radar) is the most useful bash prompt I have used for working with git repositories, I just had to have it in PowerShell!

+I'd love to bring more features to this module so if you have some spare time and find it useful, help is always welcome.

 ### Standard prompt

 The Git Radar prompt will automatically toggle after you import the `Git-PsRadar` module in to your session and `cd` in to a git repository.
 The example below shows the mater branch with 1 modified file staged for commit, 1 deleted, 1 modified and 2 new files not yet staged for commit.